 - Open Adobe Digital Editions after it has been installed on your Mac or PC.

 - When opened for the first time, you should be asked to authorize the application.
 If not, go to Help > Authorize Computer.
+If you have an Adobe ID, then your computer may already be authorized.

 - Select Authorize.